 - As part of an automated process in which unanswered calls are transferred to a new destination after a set number of rings.

-- Between departments of a business.
+- Call transfers between business departments.
 This is usually managed from a central source – ie by a receptionist, who can greet the caller, identify their needs, then transfer them to the desired department.

-This form of call forwarding is particularly important for property managers, contractors and those in facility management positions.
+This is particularly important for property managers, contractors and those in facility management positions who aren’t always in the same location.

 The different types of call forwarding

-There are a variety of call forwarding types to choose from.
+There are a variety of call forwarding types to choose from with your answering service.
 You can even use a combination of call-forwarding types for different situations.

 Automated call forwarding enables you to forward your calls to us based on a set schedule.
 You decide when your calls go to your in-house staff and when they come to us.

-For your callers, that means they’ll always reach someone – regardless of when they call.
-For you, that means you can rest easy, knowing your calls will be answered even when you’re out of the office.
+For your callers, not only does that means they’ll always reach someone – regardless of when they call.
+But it also means that you can rest easy because you know your calls will be answered even when you’re out of the office.

 With ‘Find-me’ call forwarding, we follow a forward-chain based on your designated contact list.
 If nobody is able to take the call, your virtual receptionists automatically route the call to them.

-For callers, ‘Find-me’ call forwarding can lead to slightly longer waits as we try the different numbers in your list-of-contacts.
-But ‘Find-me’ call forwarding increases the likelihood that they’ll be able to speak with a member of your team.
+For callers, ‘Find-me’ call forwarding can lead to slightly longer waits as we try the different numbers in your list of contacts.
+But it also increases the likelihood that they’ll be able to speak with a member of your team and solve their problem.

 And because your virtual receptionists hang up when they reach an available contact, both automated and ‘Find me’ call forwarding usually use fewer minutes in your plan.